electricilies/electricilies.github.io/docs/software-docs/test/test-plan.md

 ### 11.3 Beyond the Project

-While this test plan is scoped for the November 2025 deadline, the testing infrastructure established will provide ongoing value:
+While this test plan is scoped for the December 2025 deadline, the testing infrastructure established will provide ongoing value:

 - **Maintainability:** Future features can be tested using the same framework
 - **Scalability:** Test suite can grow as the application evolves